 - Anti-Discrimination and Freedom from Bullying and Harassment (Staff) - Governing Policy

 - Guidelines for the Resolution of Complaints - Staff

 - Anti-Discrimination and Freedom from Bullying and Harassment (Students) - Governing Policy

 - Anti-Discrimination and Freedom from Bullying and Harassment (Students) - Procedures

 - Sexual Harassment Prevention (Students) - Governing Policy

-EO Online is a self-paced, interactive online training program that provides theoretical knowledge and a practical understanding of how to apply equal opportunity principles in work and study environments.
+EO Online supports USC’s commitment to equity.
+This self-paced, interactive online training program provides theoretical knowledge and a practical understanding of how to apply equal opportunity principles in work and study environments.
 This program has been developed for the higher education sector by a consortium of Australian universities, using real-life case studies and examples.

 The training program is presented in two modules:

 - Module 1 should be completed by all staff